tariqajyusuf/fidesdocs/pages/regulations/cpra/risk_cpra.md

         <tr>
             <td>**Data Categories**</td>
             <td>Is the data necessary?</td>
-            <td>The type, or category of personal data you are processing and whether its truly necessary to perform the process you're conducting.</td>
+            <td>The type, or category of personal data you are processing and whether it's truly necessary to perform the process you're conducting.</td>
         </tr>
          <tr>
             <td>**Necessity of the Process**</td>
             <td>Is the process necessary?</td>
-            <td>This may seem obvious but you should ask yourself *"is the thing I'm doing with data truly necessary?"*, that is to say, is it really adding value to the user or necessary for my business or is it just creating unnecessary risk to the user.</td>
+            <td>This may seem obvious but you should ask yourself *"is the thing I'm doing with data truly necessary?"* That is to say, is it really adding value to the user or necessary for my business?
+Or is it just creating unnecessary risk to the user.</td>
         </tr>
          <tr>
             <td>**Data Retention Policy**</td>